-Defamation case: Court to hear Kejriwal, Jaitley joint plea to settle case
+Delhi HC disposes off defamation suit filed by Arun Jaitley

-The Delhi High Court on Tuesday allowed Arun Jaitley and Arvind Kejriwal joint application seeking withdrawal of the defamation case.
+The Delhi High Court on Tuesday disposed off the defamation suit filed by Finance Minister Arun Jaitley against Delhi Chief Minister Arvind Kejriwal for levelling allegations of corruption against the BJP leader.
+The HC closed the defamation suit after the Delhi CM apologised to Jaitley for the remarks and the latter accepted it.
 The case is more than two years old.

 Earlier on Monday, Delhi chief minister and Aam Aadmi Party (AAP) supremo Arvind Kejriwal and his four colleagues apologised to Union finance minister Arun Jaitley for accusing him of corruption during his tenure as the head of Delhi and District Cricket Association.